danielhmeir/oneness/paths.md

 Each sphere has a color.
 The physical sphere is a fiery ball in the lower abdomen.

 The social sphere is a yellow shining from the solar plexus.
-Each 2 adjacent spheres overlap and interact.
+Each 2 adjacent spheres may overlap and interact.
 For example, interaction of the physical and social spheres strengthens the desire for procreation.

 The emotional sphere radiates from the center of the chest on the level of the heart.
 When a person is in a state of peace and compassion, free from social and physical worries, then the color is sky blue.